 1998 - Weeks after Johnny Cash's Unchained wins the Grammy for Best Country Album, his producer Rick Rubin takes out a full-page ad in Billboard with a photo of the singer giving the middle finger along with the text, "American Recordings and Johnny Cash would like to acknowledge the Nashville music establishment and country radio for your support."

-On This Day In Music History was sourced from This Day in Music, Allmusic, Billboard, Song Facts and Wikipedia.
+On this Day In Music History are gathered from This Day in Music, Song Facts and Wikipedia.